kuronetwork/CEH-Practical-LAB-Practice-Recommendations/README.md

 ### Module 15_SQL Injection

-Please gain an understanding of the principles of SQL Injection and the SQLMAP tool.
+Please gain an understanding of the concept of SQL Injection and the SQLMAP tool.

 1. Perform SQL injection attacks